 Slides 8-9: California Missions

-As previously noted, during the Portola expedition the first mission was founded in San Diego.
+As previously noted, during the Portola expedition, the first mission was founded in San Diego.
 In the decades following the expedition, 21 missions were built across northern and southern California, from San Diego to just north of San Francisco in Sonoma.
 Several of the missions were built in areas were the Portola expedition traveled.

 Slide 8-10: Native Americans in California.

-During the expedition, the Spanish came into contact with several Native American tribes and villages.
+During the expedition, the Spanish came into contact with several Native American sub-tribes and villages.
 For most, this was the first time Native Americans had come into contact with any Europeans.

 Slide 11: Central Historical Question